bahlolab/superSTR/docs/PROCESSING.md

 | 300 | 0.42 | 0.41 | 0.39 | 0.42 |

 You can generate similar tables for arbitrary read lengths (and for maximising precision/recall) using simulation.py in the Python script folder.

+Tuning these thresholds down may significantly improve run times at the expense of short repeat sequences.
+An extension of the simulation method to assist in estimating the impact of tuning these thresholds is in development.

 ## Running superSTR